-Whereas, the market value (MV) equals land value (LV) plus the neighborhood modifier (NBHD mod) times the replacement cost new (RCN) less depreciation (D).
+Whereas the market value (MV) equals land value (LV) plus the neighborhood modifier (NBHD mod) times the replacement cost new (RCN) less depreciation (D).

 Residential land values will be estimated using the base lot method, which establishes the value of the standard or "base" lot, within each delineated neighborhood.
-The sales comparison analysis, when applicable, or in areas where insufficient vacant land sales exist, the abstraction method, also known as the land residual method and the allocation method, will be used to establish base lot values within a neighborhood and a land table will be created.
+The sales comparison approach, when applicable, is used to establish base lot values.
+In the absence of sufficient vacant land sales, the allocation method is used to establish base lot values for land tables within each neighborhood.
 Land tables are utilized to store a base lot mass pricing code and base lot value.
-Land adjustments will be applied on individual properties, where necessary, to adjust for such influences as location, shape, size and topography, among others.
+Land adjustments will be applied on individual properties, where necessary, to adjust for such influences as location, shape, size, and topography, among others.
 These adjustments typically appear as a percentage, either added to or subtracted from the base lot price.